-Canned Heat is a Los Angeles blues-rock, boogie band that formed in 1965, taking their name from Tommy Johnson's 1928 'Canned Heat Blues', a song about an alcoholic who has desperately turned to drinking Sterno, which is generically called "canned heat".
-The importance of the group lies not only with their blues-based music, but with their efforts to reintroduce and revive the careers of some of the great old bluesmen, and their improvisational abilities.
+This L.A. blues-rock, boogie band formed in 1965, taking their name from Tommy Johnson's 1928 'Canned Heat Blues', a song about an alcoholic who has desperately turned to drinking Sterno, which is nicknamed "canned heat".
+The importance of the group lies not only with their blues based music, but also with their efforts to reintroduce and revive the careers of some of the great old bluesmen and their improvisational abilities.

 The group was led by Alan "Blind Owl" Wilson (guitar, harmonica, vocals) and Bob "The Bear" Hite (vocals, harmonica).
 Other original members included Stuart Brotman (bass), Frank Cook (drums) and Henry "Sunflower" Vestine (guitar) who was a former member of Frank Zappa's Mothers Of Invention.
 In late 1966, the band was still struggling to take off and Brotman, who would later join the Kaleidoscope, left and was replaced by Mark Andes (bass).
 This lineup gained momentum into 1967, becoming the resident band at the L.A. club Kaleidoscope and, with the help of their manager Skip Taylor, signed with Liberty Records.
 In March, 1967, Andes left to join Spirit and was replaced by Larry "The Mole" Taylor (bass), a very accomplished musician who was best known for being the session bassist for the Monkees.